kurbycafe/kurbycafe/README.md

 - 👋 Hi, I’m @kurbycafe
 - 👀 I’m interested in CPP and Python
 - 🌱 I’m currently learning Python and Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on VW
 - 📫 How to reach me po04304a@naver.com

 <!---